Trump escorted from briefing after shooting outside White House

 Trump Escorted From Briefing After Shooting Outside White House

-U.S. President returned after several minutes and said a person was shot by law enforcement in the vicinity of the White House, but the circumstances are still unknown
+Returning shortly after, Trump tells reporters suspect was shot by law enforcement and taken to the hospital

-U.S. President Donald Trump was abruptly escorted from the White House briefing room on Monday shortly after a shooting outside the fence surrounding the complex.
+The U.S. Secret Service abruptly escorted President Donald Trump out of the White House press room in the middle of a briefing on Monday because of a shooting outside the White House.

-Trump returned to the media room after several minutes and said a person had been shot by law enforcement and to the hospital.
+Trump returned to the media room several minutes later and said a person had been shot by law enforcement and taken to the hospital.
 He said he understood the suspect had been armed.

 "It was a shooting outside of the White House," Trump said.
 "It seems to be very well under control. ...
 But there was an actual shooting, and somebody has been taken to the hospital.
 I don't know the condition of the person."